top of page

 Are there any health concerns when adopting a child?

-Before moving forward with an adoption, parents discuss which health concerns or special needs they are open to.
-Many needs, however, are unavoidable.
-There are certainly healthy children available for adoption, but many international adoptees suffer from the effects of institutionalization from living in an orphanage.
+Many international adoptees suffer from the effects of institutionalization from living in an orphanage.
 Common health concerns and special needs to be aware of include: malnutrition, parasites, global delays, HIV +, institutionalization, FASD, down syndrome, cleft palate, missing digits, or club foot, to name a few.
-In Ministry adoptions FASD is one of the most commons special needs.
-Health concerns and special needs are usually included in referral documents and parents can bring these diagnoses to their pediatrician for review before moving forward.

 Are children waiting for adoption actually orphans?